I'm "the only reporter to continue to follow the events of this project closely," as sports business reporter John Brennan wrote 9/24/14.

 In the aftermath of the report, I began a blog, the TimesRatnerReport, on 9/1/05.
 I intended it to briefly track coverage of my report.
 I began to offer analysis of both the Atlantic Yards project and the media coverage of it, then began to include more original reporting.

 On 3/1/06, I changed the name to Atlantic Yards Report.
 The overdue name change reflected my broader approach to the topic.
-On 8/10/14, after the project's name change, I expanded the blog name to Atlantic Yards (& Pacific Park) Report, then shortly thereafter adjusted that to Atlantic Yards/Pacific Park Report.
+On 8/10/14, after the project's name change, I expanded the blog name to Atlantic Yards (& Pacific Park) Report, then soon tweaked that to Atlantic Yards/Pacific Park Report.

 Why did I not shut the blog down, I've been asked, when the construction of the Barclays Center began in 2010?
 Because the blog was not about "stopping" the arena, it's about looking at a complicated, challenging, and ever-changing story, and trying to hold those in power accountable.

 There's a lot of talk about new business models for web-based journalism.
 I don't have a business model for this blog.

 I don't accept ads or "sponsored posts."
 I do this as a volunteer; I don’t get paid, except for freelance articles, lectures, or tours.
 Through late 2010, the blog was supported by my full-time job.
 Since then, the blog has been supported through my work as a journalist and tour guide, and through my personal assets.

 Is this sustainable?
 No, but I don't have an expiration date for the blog, either.